-Students will study a range of fiction and non-fiction texts across the year including a modern novel, a Shakespeare play, poetry and non-fiction texts.
-Students will build on literacy work from Key Stage 2 in their grammar lessons.
-A strong emphasis is placed on student's independent reading through reading challenges and reviews.
-When writing, students are encouraged to review and redraft their work independently, using their green pen.
+Students will study a range of fiction and non-fiction texts across the year, including a Victorian novel, modern drama, a poet in depth, and a linguistic study of a diverse range of texts.
+Students will build on literacy and grammar work from Year 7.
+One lesson a week will be timetabled for grammar work and extended writing.
 Speaking and listening opportunities include poetry and drama performances and learning lines by heart.

 All students are set according to ability.
-Staff review progress each term and students are moved between sets as appropriate at the end of terms.
+Staff review their progress each half-term and students are moved between sets as appropriate.

-Redrafted work is marked regularly using the Ursuline Standards and effort grades.
+Redrafted work is marked regularly using the Ursuline assessment standards and effort grades.
 Targets are set where appropriate.
-Marking codes are displayed in every classroom and are used in student's books with the most common errors being highlighted.
+Marking codes are displayed in every classroom and are used in students' books, with the most common errors being highlighted.
 Students have details of the Standards in their books.
-There are three strands of assessment in English: Speaking and Listening, Reading and Writing.
+There are three strands of assessment in English: speaking and listening, reading, and writing.